 Planning a winter Whistler family vacation?
 Whether you are looking for the top Whistler kids activities, the best hotels in Whistler for families, or tried-and-true kid friendly dining options — we’ve got you covered here.

-Please note: As things are evolving week-to-week in BC, I encourage you to check the Tourism Whistler website for health and safety updates prior to traveling to Whistler.
+Please note: As things can change throughout the season, I encourage you to check the Tourism Whistler and the Whistler Blackcomb websites for health and safety updates prior to traveling to Whistler.

 Whistler – The Need to Know